TranPhucVinh/C/Platforms interaction/ThingsBoard/README.md

 Features:

-* WiFi not connected when program starts: Print ``gethostbyname: Host name lookup failure``
+* Internet isn't connected when program starts: Print ``gethostbyname: Host name lookup failure``
-* WiFi connected with Internet when program starts: Start the ThingsBoard telemetry process with HTTP request
+* Internet is connected when program starts: Start the ThingsBoard telemetry process with HTTP request
-* While telemetry process is happening, network is disconnected: With ``DEBUG`` mode is on, program will get blocked.
-If WiFi with Internet is then recovered, program exits.
+* While telemetry process is happening, Internet is disconnected: With ``DEBUG`` mode is on, program will get blocked.
+If Internet is then recovered, program exits.

 Program: [tcp_client_for_telemetry.c](tcp_client_for_telemetry.c)